fbpx

 Mount Shasta

 Each autumn, the lower slopes of Mount Shasta are painted in a kaleidoscope of color as the oaks, big leaf maples, aspen, and dogwoods turn yellow, orange, and red.
 Early snowfall on the mountain’s peak makes for an even more dramatic backdrop.
 Lake Siskiyou’s shoreline trail provides stunning views of autumn leaves and a snowcapped Mount Shasta reflected in the lake.
-The scenic trails running alongside the McCloud River between lower, middle, and upper falls are all the more stunning when the leaves turn to a blaze of fall color.
+The scenic trails running alongside the McCloud River between the lower, middle, and upper falls are all the more stunning when the leaves turn to a blaze of fall color.
 Following Highway 89 east to McArthur-Burney Falls Memorial State Park, visitors will find more fall foliage with fiery splashes of color framing the stunning spring-fed Burney Falls.
 The best time to see the changing colors in this region is usually mid-October.

 Napa Valley vineyard in the fall